mozaik-association/mozaik/docs/Petition_module.md

 Various informations can/must be completed on the petition form :

-- The standard information of the petiton (name, responsible, description, dates...).
+- The standard information of the petition (name, responsible, description, dates...).
 - Tags/interets related to the petition.
-- The involvement Categories related to the petition.
+- The involvement categories related to the petition.

 !!! abstract "The goal of petitions management"